edavanyan/portfolio/index.md

-# Edgar Avanyan's Game Engineer Portfolio

-## Game Engineer | Fullstack Developer

-Hey there !\n
+Hey there !
-Welcome to my little garage of game mechanics.\n
+Welcome to my little garage of game mechanics.
-I'm pasionate to create worlds with alive objects and interact with them.\n
+I'm pasionate to create worlds with alive objects and interact with them.

 ## What I do
 * Design system architecture